 Employee safety and well being is important to the Archdiocese.
 Each employee is obliged to drive responsibly for the protection of others and themselves.
 Employees that are required to drive on Archdiocesan business are expected to abide by all driving laws and safety rules and should not engage in distracting activities such as using cellular/mobile devices.
-Drivers are required to have a minimum of \$500,000 insurance coverage each for liability, uninsured motorist, bodily injury, and underinsured.
+Drivers are required to have minimum insurance coverage of \$100,00 per individual occurrence/\$300,000 aggregate coverage for each of the following: liability, uninsured motorist, bodily injury, and underinsured.
+Proof of insurance may be requested.